Energy crisis could threaten global economic recovery, says IEA | Headlines

 Energy crisis could threaten global economic recovery, says IEA

-"Record coal and gas prices as well as rolling blackouts are prompting the power sector and energy-intensive industries to turn to oil to keep the lights on and operations humming," the Paris-based agency said in its monthly oil report.
+"Record coal and gas prices, as well as rolling blackouts, are prompting the power sector and energy-intensive industries to turn to oil to keep the lights on and operations humming," the IEA said in its monthly oil report.
 "Higher energy prices are also adding to inflationary pressures that, along with power outages, could lead to lower industrial activity and a slowdown in the economic recovery."

-As a result, global oil demand next year is now projected to recover to pre-pandemic levels, it added.
-The IEA estimated that producer GROUP OPEC+ is set to pump 700,000 bpd below the estimated demand for its crude in the fourth quarter of this year, meaning demand will outpace supply at least until the end of 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)